sourcegraph/about/blogposts/2021/optimizing-a-code-intelligence-commit-graph.md

 However, it's not as easy as just throwing out the data we don't need—we still need to encode some additional bookkeeping metadata to enable us to recalculate these values cheaply (without pulling back and traversing the entire commit graph on each query).

 We introduced a new table, `lsif_nearest_uploads_links`, which stores a link from each commit that can be trivially recomputed to its nearest ancestor with LSIF data.
-Queries are still now a simply constant-time lookup:
+Queries are now a simple, constant-time lookup:

 - If the commit exists in `lsif_nearest_uploads`, we simply use those visible uploads, otherwise
 - If the commit exists in `lsif_nearest_upload_links`, we use the visible uploads attached to the ancestor.